Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 There’s a possibility you might see an error code other than the one described in this guide.
 If you are confused about the NPS errors you are encountering and can not figure out the root cause for the same, then we recommend checking out Microsoft’s reason code chart.

-For the Windows implementation of the TLS and SSL protocol, instead of editing the registry directly, use Group Policy or other Windows tools such as the Microsoft Management Console (MMC).
+For the Windows implementation of the TLS and SSL protocol, use Group Policy or other Windows tools such as the Microsoft Management Console (MMC) instead of editing the registry directly.
 We recommend that you avoid directly editing the registry unless there are no other alternatives.
-If you have decided to edit the registry, be extra cautious in the process.
+If you have decided to edit the registry, be extra cautious.

 Now, if you have already disabled the TLS 1.0 server, you need to enable it by following the given commands in the registry: